spark1217/StockImpulse/CONTRIBUTING.md

 ### Whitespace Styleguide

 - Make sure indentation is consistent with the rest of the project
-- Make sure there is no trailing white space on any line of code
+- Make sure your code styling is in line with pylint requirements

 ### Documentation Styleguide

- - Make sure all relevant code is documented to cleary describe what it does
+ - Make sure all relevant code is documented to cleary describe what it does using docstrings
  - Make sure the formatting of the documentation is consistent with the rest of the project